abhishek-chaudhary21/training-nodejs/README.md

 ------------------------------------------------
 As a customer I should be able to login/Register in the online shopping application Acceptance criteria:
-1. A logged-in customer can reset their password so they can login, even if they forget their password.
+1. A logged-in customer can reset their password so they can login, even if they forget their password.  - done
 2. A logged-in user:
 		a.
-Cannot change their username.
+Cannot change their username. - done
 		b.
 Can logout from their account.
-3. As a customer I should be able to furnish following details at the time of registration
+3. As a customer I should be able to furnish following details at the time of registration - done
 		a.
 First Name
 		b.
 Last Name
 		c.
 Email